adoreblvnk/CICD_tutorials/jenkins tutorial/README.md

 **Node**: A machine that the Jenkins Controller executes pipeline jobs on.

 **Stage**: A logical grouping of jobs that are executed in sequence, usually categorized into "build", "test", & "deploy" stages.

+## Practical: Create Jenkinsfile to Build & Deploy App

+The [demo app](../docker%20tutorial/README.md) from Docker tutorial will be used.
+All code files wil be located there.

 ### Step 1: Create Jenkinsfile